ONLYOFFICE/onlyoffice.github.io/README.md

 The plugin uses Yandex.Translate to recognize the language and the [ResponsiveVoice service](https://responsivevoice.org/) to read the text out loud.
 By default, it uses a female voice.

-The plugin is pre-installed in ONLYOFFICE Enterprise Edition, Community Edition (Document Server + Community Server),ONLYOFFICE Integration Edition, ONLYOFFICE cloud service, and ONLYOFFICE Personal.
+The plugin is pre-installed in ONLYOFFICE Enterprise Edition, Community Edition (Document Server + Community Server), ONLYOFFICE Integration Edition, ONLYOFFICE cloud service, and ONLYOFFICE Personal.

 ## How to use